WaterFutures/WaterBenchmarkHub/docs/how_to_contribute.rst

 	layout: benchmark
 	---

-where :code:`BenchmarkName` refers to the name, :code:`benchmark-ID` to the unique ID, and :code:`benchmark-permalink` to the permalink of the benchmark (resource) as specified in the database.
+where :code:`BenchmarkName` refers to the name, :code:`benchmark-ID` to the unique ID (see above), and :code:`benchmark-permalink` to the permalink of the benchmark (resource) as specified in the database.
 All other parts of the header must not be changed!